VidathTheekshana/Iot_Weather-monitoring_system/README.md

 Future Improvements

-Integrate actual pressure sensor (BMP180/BMP280) instead of simulated values
+Replace simulated pressure values with a BMP180/BMP280 pressure sensor

-Enable rain sensor data logging
+Integrate the rain sensor for rainfall monitoring

-Create mobile/web app dashboard for visualization
+Develop a mobile or web dashboard for advanced visualization

-Add alerts/notifications for abnormal air quality or weather changes
+Add real-time alerts/notifications for abnormal weather or air quality conditions